 If life after rehab seems tremendously different, it isn’t just your imagination.
 When not under the constant influence of drugs and alcohol, your world may look, sound, and feel quite changed.
 Your emotional reactions to daily stressors may also be much more exaggerated without the buffer of substance use to distort your senses and perceptions.

 It can help to think of sober living in similar terms to recovering from a romantic break-up.
 Just as you will see remnants of your relationship everywhere you look, you are likely to stumble upon remaining artifacts of your relationship with drugs or alcohol in unexpected places.
 At first, your days may feel even defined by the absence of drugs or alcohol.
-Just as you may seem to see evidence of your former partner everywhere you look, at home, in your car, on the job, with your friends…temptation may seem everywhere, even throughout your regular daily routines.
+Just as you may seem to see evidence of your former partner everywhere you look.
+It could be at home, in your car, on the job, or with your friends.
+Temptation may seem everywhere, even throughout your regular daily routines.

 As with a break-up, this will seem more difficult at the beginning, though it will become easier by practicing the healthier habits learned in rehab, such as: